MikunsHub/powersync/architecture.md

 5. **config_logging.py**: Module to configure the logging system.

-6. **main.py**: Entry point of the application that connects to the MQTT broker, processes messages, and displays transformed data.
+6. **main.py**: Entry point of the application.This is where the MQTT Client, logging and environment variables is called.

 7. **mqtt_client.py**: MQTT client implementation for connecting to the MQTT broker and handling messages.

 8. **requirements.txt**: List of required Python packages for the project.

-9. **transform.py**: Module for transforming MQTT payload data into structured format.
+9. **transform.py**: Module for transforming the MQTT payload data into structured format.

 10. **test**: Directory containing unit tests for the project.